 The Cellar Muse Wine School is run by educator Tanya Morning Star Darling, who has an incredible wealth of experience.
 The school offers a wide range of in-depth programming, including study trips and one-on-one mentoring and coaching for wine professionals.
 Its live online lectures are a great way to learn more about wine.

 While the schedule is quite limited, you’re sure to dive deep into wine education if you do purchase an online class.
-As of April 2021, The Cellar Muse is offering a three-part series on Italian wine.
-For $90, you’ll have access to all three 75-minute virtual classes that cover everything from soil to regions.
+As of January 2022, The Cellar Muse is offering a seven-part series on Italian wine.
+For $799, you’ll have access to all seven 3-hour virtual classes that cover everything from the region's history to vine cultivation.
 Wine isn’t included in the price, but you’ll be given a recommended list of bottles that you may purchase on your own.

 These online classes are more expensive than our other recommendations, but they’re a great choice if you’re an oenophile who is passionate about really diving into the inner workings of a wine region.